Diversiam90815/TheOrchestra/README.md

 The sample library lives in `Assets/Samples/` and is copied next to the executable at build time, so the app finds it without an install step.
 You can point the app at a different sample folder from the settings control on the family switcher; the choice is persisted via `UserConfig`.

-> **Note:** the sample pack is currently committed to the repository and is roughly 1.3 GB, which makes
-> cloning slow.

 ## Repository layout